Tea Tairović: 2017–2021: Breakthrough and further success

 In April 2017, Tairović released the song "Nevolja," which was written and produced by the Bosnian hip-hop duo Buba Corelli and Jala Brat.
 In June of the same year, Tairović achieved great success with the song "Otkad tebe znam," a collaboration with Serbian turbo-folk singer Šaban Šaulić.
 The song was one of the biggest hits of 2017 in the Balkans, accruing over 80 million views on YouTube to date.
 In September of the same year, she released a collaboration "Idu dani" (Days Are Passing) with the Serbian rapper Rimski.
 In November of the same year, she released the song "Drama" with the Macedonian folk singer Menil Velioski, which showcased a change in Tairović's sound.
 Towards the end of the year, Tairović released her first ballad "I u dobru i u zlu."

-Ahead of the summer 2018, Tairović released a duet with Ivana Krunić called "Brat na brata."
+In 2018, Tairović released a duet with Ivana Krunić called "Brat na brata."
 Several months later, she released a collaboration with DJ Shone called "Medikament."
 She released her first self-written single called "Polako" in January 2019, which also became a big hit in the Balkans.
 She premiered the single in the show Zvezde Granda Specijal.
 In March 2019, she released song "Mala" in collaboration with Serbian rapper Tozla.
 During the same year, she released four more songs, two of which were duets.
 On 18 July of the same year, Tairović released song "Dolce i Gabbana."
 A few days later, on 26 July, Tairović released song "Samo moj," a collaboration with the Austrian singer Monika.
 In October of the same year, Tairović released song "Bliznakinja."
+On 26 April 2020, she released the song "Svetica."

-On 26 April 2020, she released song "Svetica."
-In May 2021, Tairović achieved great success with the song "Hajde" that became a major hit in the Balkans, and is her biggest song to date.
-It is a cover of a traditional Kosovo Albanian wedding song "Hajde luj qyqek," particularly Yllka Kuqi and Yll Demaj's 2017 rendition.
-Its lyrics were co-written by Tairović and Serbian singer-songwriter Sanja Vučić, and its music video accumulated over 100 million views on YouTube.
-In September of the same year, she released song "Na jednu noć," which also became a commercial success and has accumulated over 60 million views on YouTube.
+In May 2021, Tairović achieved great success with the song "Hajde", which became a major hit in the Balkans and is her biggest song to date.
+It is a cover of the traditional Kosovo Albanian wedding song "Hajde luj qyqek," specifically Yllka Kuqi and Yll Demaj's 2017 rendition.
+The lyrics were co-written by Tairović and Serbian singer-songwriter Sanja Vučić, and the music video has accumulated over 100 million views on YouTube.
+In September of the same year, she released the single "Na jednu noć," which also became a commercial success and has accumulated over 80 million views on YouTube.
 "Hajde" and "Na jednu noć" also entered Billboard's newly established Croatia Songs chart in February 2022.